This page provides information on the Dynamics rollout for a FireSmokeSim object.

-Direct Symmetric – This method has a long range and can transfer movement and pressure from one point of the grid can to distant parts of the grid.
+Direct Symmetric – This method has long range and can quickly transfer velocity and pressure from one end of the grid to the other end.
 It also achieves strong conservation without having to boost the quality too much, and thus the fluid can roll and swirl quite well.
 Thus it is well suited for simulation of explosions with shockwaves.

 Direct Smooth – The smooth method is quite similar to Direct Symmetric.
 It produces a smoother velocity field and is stronger than Direct Symmetric, but doesn't keep the symmetry that well and it will produce less detail.

 Buffered – This method has the weakest conservation strength and shortest range, but produces detail that works well when simulating fire.

 PCG Symmetric – This method provides a very strong conservation, but works at a shorter range than the Direct Symmetric method.
 It actually produces better symmetry than Direct Symmetric and so it can be used to simulate nuclear mushrooms or other effects where high symmetry is crucial.
 It is also the best method to use for smoke or explosions in general.
 The Uniform Density option is ignored in this mode, so simulating only fire with this mode may not produce as good results as using the other methods that allow Uniform Density to be enabled.